Restroom – When You Gotta Go

-There is no secret that finding a toilet when you need one is something that travelers are concerned with and that is magnified when you have kid travelers!
+There is no secret that finding a bathroom and toilet when you need one is something that travelers are concerned with and that concern is magnified when you have kid travelers!
 Kids don’t always have the ability to ‘wait’ or give you lots of notice to find a toilet.

-When you are out and about finding a bathroom can be another story altogether!
+When you gotta go when you are out and about finding a bathroom can be stressful!
 What do you do?

 Some countries have toilets right out on the street!
 The kids were so curious about this free standing toilet in Gibraltar.

 Be sure to carry coins with you!
 Be prepared to pay for the toilet use in exact change.

 Restroom- Know the language

 It is fun to learn a few words in another language!

 The guidebooks suggest words and phrases like “Thank you” and “Good morning” but I would say that before you learn any others – know ‘bathroom’!!
 You know for sure you’ll use that word!

 It is a great idea to know multiple words for ‘bathroom’.
 How many do you know in English?
 Bathroom, restroom, the John, the Head, Little girl’s/boy’s room… Roto Rooter has a list of 101 names for the toilet.

 Growing up in the south of Texas, I had heard the word ‘bano’ as the word for a toilet in this heavily Spanish speaking area.
 SO, I was very surprised when I found myself in Spain…and saw this sign.
 Not ONCE did I see or hear the word bano.
 So…be prepared.